Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 We have a small affordable car to save money (and it is enough!)

-Buying a cheaper car have several advantages:
+Buying a cheaper car has several advantages:

-For instance, I bought a Hyundai i20 seven years ago for 12’000 CHF.
+For instance, I bought a Hyundai i20 ten years ago for 12’000 CHF.
 I bought it new and had very few issues with this car.
 It is quite cheap, and it saves me a lot of money!

 2. Avoid leasing and loans

 I recommend paying for your car in full directly.
 Buying your car in cash is the best way to ensure you can afford this car.
 Only this is an excellent reason to buy rather than lease!
-If you purchase it cash, you will very likely buy a cheaper car than if you lease it.
+If you purchase it in cash, you will likely buy a cheaper car than if you lease it.

 Some people could finance it instead of leasing it.
 But car loans are generally significantly higher than leasing.
 You could save some money on insurance.
 But you would lose it on the interest payments.
 So, financing makes even less sense than leasing.